Insulin Resistance: 10 Ways To Stabilize Blood Sugar

 Due to the increased release of a stress hormone, called cortisol, excessive and chronic stress can increase your blood sugar levels.
 Chronic stress can also increase emotional eating, overeating, and cravings for sugary junk foods and other unhealthy ‘comfort foods’, which can increase inflammation in your body and further increase your blood sugar.
 To stabilize your blood sugar and reverse insulin resistance, tackling chronic stress is crucial (31).

 Meditation, relaxation exercises, yoga, journaling, coloring, using essential oils, creating some ‘me-time’, taking a relaxing bath, spending time in nature, and connecting with loved ones are natural stress relievers that can benefit your health if you are dealing with insulin resistance.
-These practices can help you to lower overall stress levels and respond to stress more effectively without ruining your health (32).
+These practices can help you lower overall stress levels and respond to stress more effectively without ruining your health (32).

 Deep breathing is another practice that can reduce stress and stabilize your blood sugar.
 Diaphragmatic breathing is one form of a deep breathing technique you can try.
 Breathe deeply through your nose, hold it in for four counts, then exhale for two through your mouth.
 Gradually increase the length of your breath until you can hold your breath for 20 counts and exhale for 10 counts.
 Repeat this two to three times a session for three times a day to reduce stress and improve insulin sensitivity.
 You can learn more about the benefits of breathing in this article (33).